 The Ledger Nano S offers a simple, secure way to store your XRP.
 An XRP hardware wallet that plugs into your computer’s USB port, the Nano S is compact, versatile and extremely popular.

 The Nano is essentially a USB device that stores your private keys.
 However, it also features a built-in organic LED (OLED) screen that allows you to quickly and conveniently check your balance or confirm a transaction.

-Hardware wallets allow you to conveniently store and manage your currency and are generally considered to be more secure than web and desktop wallets.
+Hardware wallets allow you to conveniently store and manage your currency.
+If you are planning on holding your XRP long-term, the Nano S is the ideal solution as it is generally more secure than web and desktop wallets.
 Rather than actually storing your currency, the Nano S tracks your XRP holdings on the blockchain.
 It also stores and protects the data (private keys) needed to access your cryptocurrency.
+And because the Nano S is a USB port, it’s typically safer than a computer or online wallet, both of which are easier to hack.
 Read our full review of the Ledger Nano S wallet here

 The fact that it offers offline storage provides protection against hackers, while you’ll need to create a four-digit PIN that you must use to send payments.
 If there are three incorrect PIN guesses, the device wipes itself.
 Other security features include a backup recovery sheet and advanced passphrase options.

 This wallet also supports a range of other popular cryptos, including bitcoin (BTC), Ether (ETH), Dash (DASH) and Zcash (ZEC), so you have a secure place to store your crypto portfolio.

 Keep in mind that in periods of high demand, there have been shipping delays of up to six weeks.

 Easy to set up and use, supports multiple digital assets